dalmo1991/superflexPy/doc/build_element.rst

 SuperflexPy provides the class :code:`LagElement` that contains most of the functionalities needed to calculate the output of a lag function.
-The class implementing a customized lag function will inherit from :code:`LagElement`, and implement only the methods needed to apply the transformation to the incoming flux.
+The class implementing a customized lag function will inherit from :code:`LagElement`, and implement only the methods needed to compute the weight array.

 .. literalinclude:: build_element_code.py
    :language: python
    :lines: 2, 128, 129
    :linenos:

-The only method that we need to implement is the private method used to calculate the :code:`weight` array.
+The only method requiring implementation is the private method used to calculate the :code:`weight` array.

 .. literalinclude:: build_element_code.py